 Before you get started, it's a good idea to make sure all of your questions are created.
 When you're ready to add branching, follow these steps:

-Click the ellipses button (...), and then select Branching.
+Click More form settings , and then select Branching.

-For each possible response to the question, select the question that you want to branch to.
-In this example, if a responder answers Yes to the first question, you want him or her to go on to the next question (#2).
+Select the question that you want to branch to.
+In this example, if a responder answers Yes to the first question, you them to go on to the next question (#2).
 However, if the responder answers No to the first question, you would branch, or skip, to question #3.

 To insert additional branches to your survey or quiz, repeat steps 2 and 3.
 If you want a particular question assigned as the final one in the survey or quiz, click the dropdown menu next to that question, and then select End of the form.

-If you want to completely reset your form and remove branching, click the ellipses button (...), and then select Reset.
+If you want to completely reset your form and remove branching, click More options , and then select Reset.